smarshad/breeze-theme-customization/Readme.md

         2. Database --> Where admin lock user permanently.

 # Day 5
     Enable Two Factor Authentication
     user can enable/disable two_factor_auth from profile after login

+# Day 6
+    Change in Lockmiddleware and apply on route Forgot-password screen ready and working